What Is An Extended Essay And How to Write It?

-Before we dive into the structure, let us make one thing clear, there is a difference between title and research question.
-A title is not the same as your research question.
+Before we dive into the structure, let us make one thing clear, there is a difference between the title and the research question.
+A title is different from your research question.
 Your research question is a clear and focused summative statement of your research.
 For instance, “The Effect of Gender and Age on the photoreceptor cells in the human retina” is a title whereas the following as the examples of research questions:

 “Does the efficiency of Rods and cones decrease with age?

 “What is the efficiency of L-cone vs M-cone vs S-cone?“

 “To what extent are rod cells more efficient than the three cone cells?”

 “Does the efficieny of rods and cones differ between genders?”

 Table Of Contents

 Quick Note: The content on this page will not be included in your essay word count.

 NO ABSTRACT REQUIRED.
 The latest IB guide states that an abstract should not be included in EE anymore.